 - Each of the 26 items on the screener was selected because of its relationship to one or more dietary factors of interest in dietary guidance.
 Learn more about the relationship between dietary factors and food items on the DSQ.

-- A SAS program and associated data files are available that process the DSQ data from the interviewer-administered questionnaire.
-A Web-based version is also available.
+- A SAS program and associated data files are available that process the DSQ from all versions of the questionnaire.

 Because screeners are shorter and less detailed than a total dietary assessment, some quantitative accuracy is sacrificed.
-However, calibrating a screener against the more precise 24-hour recall can help ensure that a screener is providing the best and most accurate estimates possible.
+However, modeling the relationship between a screener and the more precise 24-hour recall can improve the quality of the screener to assess diet.

-The DSQ was included in the NHANES 2009-2010 in order to gather data for use in calibrating screeners.
-The calibration is carried out using a set of scoring algorithms developed for each component of the DSQ.
+The DSQ was included in the NHANES 2009-2010 in order to gather data for use in developing scoring algorithms for each component of the DSQ.
 The scoring algorithms convert screener responses to estimates of dietary intake for fruits and vegetables (cup equivalents), dairy (cup equivalents), added sugars (tsp), whole grains (ounce equivalents), fiber (g), and calcium (mg).
 Responses to the red meat and processed meat questions may be used as qualitative indicators of intake frequency, but no scoring algorithms will be developed for those particular dietary factors.

 Substantial evaluation work has been done to develop the individual questions on the DSQ and test the performance of subsets of questions.

-This work has been led by the National Cancer Institute (NCI) and supported by the Centers for Disease Control and Prevention (CDC), the National Heart, Lung and Blood Institute (NHLBI), NIH's Office of Behavioral and Social Sciences Research (OBSSR), and NIH's Office of Dietary Supplements (ODS).
+This work has been led and funded by the National Cancer Institute (NCI) and also supported by the Centers for Disease Control and Prevention (CDC), the National Heart, Lung and Blood Institute (NHLBI), NIH's Office of Behavioral and Social Sciences Research (OBSSR), and NIH's Office of Dietary Supplements (ODS).